-The company that makes this top-selling pine bark supplement has funded hundreds of research studies and published many positive findings.
-Pycnogenol is marketed as a health supplement for the circulatory system and a variety of body functions associated with heart health and blood flow.
+The company that makes Pycnogenol has funded hundreds of research studies and published many positive findings.
+The extract is marketed as a health supplement for the circulatory system and a variety of body functions associated with heart health and blood flow.
 Although most of the studies on pine bark have been small, many have been done by independent research and can confirm some of the health claims made by the manufacturer.

-Of its many benefits, it is most widely taken as a supplement to boost cardiovascular function, and studies suggested it is effective at promoting healthy blood pressure and blood cholesterol levels.
-A 2013 study on obese people found that those who participated in a diet and exercise program while taking Pycnogenol experience more significant reduction in waist size, triglycerides, blood sugar, blood pressure, and an increase in HDL (“good”) cholesterol.
+Of its many benefits, it is most widely taken as a supplement to boost cardiovascular function.
+And studies suggest it is effective at promoting healthy blood pressure and blood cholesterol levels.
+A 2013 study on obese people found that those who participated in a diet and exercise program while taking Pycnogenol experienced more significant reduction in waist size, triglycerides, blood sugar, blood pressure, and an increase in HDL (“good”) cholesterol.

-Other studies suggest pine bark extract can have a positive effect on circulation and endothelium function, and several showed a reduction in swelling and discomfort for people with chronic venous insufficiency.
-These and other findings suggest that Pycnogenol might be a good supplement for aging adults who want to promote healthy vein function.
+Other studies suggest pine bark extract can have a positive effect on circulation and endothelium function.
+And several showed a reduction in swelling and discomfort for people with chronic venous insufficiency.
+These and other findings suggest that French Maritime Pine Bark Extract might be a good supplement for people who want to promote healthy vein function.

-Pycnogenol is generally considered safe, but it can interfere with chemotherapy and radiation therapy drugs.
+French Maritime Pine Bark Extract is generally considered safe.
+But it can interfere with chemotherapy and radiation therapy drugs.
 Those with autoimmune diseases, those who are pregnant, or those taking prescription medications should consult their doctors before using pine bark.